awslabs/aws-java-nio-spi-for-s3/README.md

 operation.
 Because S3 only guarantees read after write consistency it would be possible for a file to be created or deleted between these two operations.
 Therefore, we currently always return `true`

+### Copies of a directory will also copy contents

+Our implementation of `FileSystemProvider.copy` will also copy the content of the directory via batched copy operations.
+This is a variance from some other implementations such as `UnixFileSystemProvider` where directory contents are not copied and the use of the {@code walkFileTree} is suggested to perform deep copies.
+In S3 this could result in an explosion of API calls which would be both expensive in time and possibly money.
+By performing batch copies we can greatly reduce the number of calls.

 ## Building this library

 The library uses the gradle build system and targets Java 11 to allow it to be used in many contexts.
 To build you can simply run: